odysseyindia/odyssey-tours/content/english/destinations/india/regions/kolkata-orissa-and-the-northeast/colonial-bengal/_index.md

 highlights:
   - Staying in beautiful restored zamindar havelis
   - Exploring little colonial-era towns at Serampore and Chandernagore
+  - >-
-  - Steeping yourself in the history of Bengal and British colonialism in Kolkata
+    Steeping yourself in the history of Bengal and British colonialism in Kolkata
   - Living a life from two centuries ago!
 itinerary:
   - day: 0
     item:
-      - type: excursion
+      - type: transfer
         url: >-
-          /destinations/india/states/west-bengal/cities/kolkata/excursions/transfer-from-airport-to-rajbari-bawali/
+          /destinations/india/states/west-bengal/cities/kolkata/transfers/transfer-from-airport-to-rajbari-bawali/
+        title: Transfer from Kolkata's international airport to your hotel
         content: >-
-          Your tour starts on arrival at Kolkata airport, where you are met by our representative and transferred to your hotel.
+          Your tour starts on arrival at Kolkata airport, where you are met by our representative and transferred to your hotel, on the outskirts of Kolkata.
         date: ''
         etd: ''
         duration: ''
       - type: hotel
         url: >-
           /destinations/india/states/west-bengal/cities/kolkata/hotels/the-rajbari-bawali/
+        title: The Rajbari Bawali
         content: >-
           The zamindars or landed gentry of Bengal led a lavish life full of wealth and privileges, building impressive mansions and temples.
 One